Photo courtesy of

 Place two long handled wooden chopsticks on each side of the potato lengthwise.
 Use a sharp knife and slice each

 potato crosswise, making 1/4-inch apart slices, cutting down vertically.
-The chopsticks

 will prevent the knife from cutting entirely through the potato.
 You need to